GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/containers.rst

-requirements, particularly lazy-loading of data using by opening the FITS files in read-only, memory-mapping mode, and exploiting the windowing capability of PyFITS\ [#pyfits]_ (using ``section``) to reduce our memory requirements, which becomes important when reducing data (eg. stacking).
+requirements, particularly lazy-loading of data using by opening the FITS files in read-only, memory-mapping mode, and exploiting the windowing capability of PyFITS\ [#pyfits]_ (using ``section``) to reduce our memory requirements, which becomes important when reducing data (e.g., stacking).

 We document our container for completeness and for reference, but note that its use is associated to ``FitsProvider``.
 If you're implementing an alternative